groonga/groonga/doc/source/reference/normalizers/normalizer_nfkc121.rst

 .. versionadded:: 13.0.1

-This option enables to normalize "-" (U+2010 HYPHEN) to a vowel of a previous kana letter.
+This option enables to normalize "-" (U+002D HYPHEN-MINUS) to a vowel of a previous kana letter.

 If a previous kana letter is "ん" , "-" is normalized to "ん", And a previous kana letter is "ン" , "-" is normalized to "ン".